 “Our product and customer data was everywhere, in multiple spreadsheets, with multiple versions, in multiple places,” said Vance.
 “We were also tracking state by state regulatory approvals manually, with executives at all levels updating calendars, making notes, and sharing new document versions constantly.
 The risk for errors was very high.”

 The Pabst team selected PSC Group to replace the collection of spreadsheets with a product management and project management solution.
-Darryl Poore is the team leader at PSC and an industry expert on product lifecycle management.
-He led the initial implementation and continues to support ongoing upgrades and enhancements.
+PSC is a food and beverage industry expert on product lifecycle management.

-Poore and the PSC team recommended Aras Innovator, a web-based PLM platform that is flexible, scalable, and easy to deploy from an IT standpoint.
+PSC recommended Aras Innovator, a web-based PLM platform that is flexible, scalable, and easy to deploy from an IT standpoint.
 PSC customized the solution to handle Pabst products, processes, pricing and promotions.

 The production and distribution of alcoholic beverages is a highly regulated and complex process.
 Federal and state rules require a process of review and approval for all elements of a beverage, from formulation, to packaging, to labeling.
 Previously, Pabst teams had to manually update spreadsheets and maps showing the approval stage of each product in each state.

 The Hub now has a project dashboard which displays the status of all product approval stages.
 And each project has its own Gantt chart and timeline, as well as room to store activities, tasks, deliverables, and roles.

 The Hub also tracks reset window activities, referring to Pabst large retail chain customers who sell millions of dollars in Pabst products each year.
 The chain profile holds all information related to ad tracking, post-call communications, business plans, and market performance.